Key Facts & Summary

 - Gothic architecture flourished and became popular in Europe during the Late Middle Ages.

-- It is mostly characterised by its rib vault and flying buttresses.
+- It is mostly characterised by its rib vaults and flying buttresses.

-- Lighting also plays a great role in the design of the church or the cathedral.
+- Lighting also played a significant role in the design of the church or the cathedral.

 - A great example of Gothic architecture is the Notre-Dame Cathedral.